bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementpayruleset.md

 # Pay and Bill - PlacementPayRuleset

-An [effective-dated entity](../index.html#effective-dated-entity) that represents all the rules on a Placement.
+An [effective-dated entity](../index.html#effective-dated-entity) that specifies the pay configuration for a placement, setting the guidelines for candidate compensation including wages, deductions, and other payroll parameters.

 PlacementPayRuleset is the flattened entity.
 When making PUT and POST calls to PlacementPayRuleset, the child entity, TimeLaborEvalRules, can be passed as well with all associated data.

 CRUD Access - CREATE, READ, UPDATE, DELETE